Kempe Chains and Rooted Minors: Connected transversals of -colorings

 \begin{theorem} Every graph on five vertices and at most six edges has property (*). \end{theorem}

 \begin{proof} Let $K$ be a graph with $|V(K)|=5$ and $|E(K)| \leq 6$.
-To verify (*) for $K$, we may assume that $K$ is connected and $|E(K)|=6$ by results and observations of the previous sections.
-If there is a vertex of degree $1$ in $K$, by a similar argument as in the proof of Theorem~\ref{T4} we can reduce the problem to a graph with $4$ vertices which is already solved.
+If $K$ is not connected, then $K$ has property (*) by Theorems~\ref{Tsubgraphs} and~\ref{T3}.
+If $K$ is connected and $|E(K)|<6$, then the theorem follows from Theorem~\ref{T4}.
+Therefore, we may assume that $K$ is connected and $|E(K)|=6$.
+If there is a vertex $q$ of degree $1$ in $K$, then $K-q$ and $K$ have property (*) by Theorem~\ref{T3} and Lemma~\ref{Lpending}, respectively.
 Thus, up to isomorphism, there are only three remaining graphs to consider: The \emph{hourglass $\hourclass$} obtained from the union of two disjoint triangles by identifying two nonadjacent vertices, the complete bipartite graph $K_{2,3}$ with color classes of order $2$ and $3$, respectively, and the graph $C_5^+$ obtained from a $5$-cycle by adding a edge connecting some pair of nonadjacent vertices.